 - Changes in mood

-- Chronic sleep deprivation can also lead to major issues such as: health problems (obesity, high blood pressure), impairment of mood, depression, and increased mortality rates
+- Chronic sleep deprivation can lead to major issues such as: health problems (obesity, high blood pressure), impairment of mood, depression, and increased mortality rates.

 The overall cause of sleep deprivation is lack of getting the recommended number of hours of sleep per night.
 However, lack of recommended hours of sleep can be due to several factors, such as:

-- Sleep disorders such as, insomnia, sleep apnea, narcolepsy and sleep walking
+- Sleep disorders – such as, insomnia, sleep apnea, narcolepsy, sleep walking and so on.

-- Personal choices such as choosing to stay up later than you should (i.e. staying up and watching tv)
+- Personal choice – choosing to stay up later than you should (i.e. staying up and watching tv).

-- Irregular work shift hours can lead to not getting enough sleep or shifting your regular sleep schedule
+- Work schedule – irregular work shift hours can lead to not getting enough sleep or shifting your regular sleep schedule.

-- Worrying and stressing over things before bed will also cause you to not be in a relaxed state of mind therefore making it harder to fall asleep
+- Poor sleep hygiene – for example drinking caffeine before bed will cause you to be more alert, and worrying and stressing over things before bed will also cause you to not be in a relaxed state of mind therefore making it harder to fall asleep.

-- If where you sleep is too noisy, bright, hot, or cold it might be causing you to not be able to go to sleep right away
+- Your sleeping environment – if where you sleep is too noisy, bright, hot, or cold it might be causing you to not be able to go to sleep right away.

-- Some medication has a symptom of insomnia (i.e., some ADHD medication)
+- Medication – some medication has a symptom of insomnia (i.e., some ADHD medication).

-- Illnesses such as the cold can cause disruptive sleep due to constant coughing, sneezing or blowing your nose
+- Contracted illness – illnesses such as the cold can cause disruptive sleep due to constant coughing, sneezing, blowing nose, and so on.

-- Avoiding caffeine before bed, having a general time when you get up and go to bed, staying clear of eating heavy foods before bed and establishing a relaxing bedtime routine can help you get a better night's sleep
+- Practice good sleep hygiene – things like avoiding caffeine before bed, having a general time when you get up and go to bed, staying clear of eating heavy foods before bed, establishing a relaxing bedtime routine, and more are all helpful for having good sleep hygiene.